hpenne/smallrand/readme.md

 ---

 * Where does the seed come from?
     - The seed is read from /dev/urandom on Linux-like platforms, and comes from the `getrandom` crate for others.
-* Why is there no CSPRNG?
-    - First, don't implement crypto yourself.
-If you think doing that is a good idea, then you probably don't know the subject well enough.
-    - If you have reached the level where you are competent enough to know you should not, and have then gone beyond that and think you can actaully to it, then you probably know enough to not trust other people's RNGs and will want implement the CSPRNG yourself.
+You can also write your own `RandomDevice` and use that to provide the seed.
+* Is the DefaultRng cryptographically secure?
+    - The `DefaultRng` uses the ChaCha12 crypto algorithm.
+This algorithm is currently unbroken and can be used to implement cryptographically secure random generators, but please note that no guarantees of any kind are made that this particular implementation is cryptographically secure.
 * How fast is this compared to `rand`?
-    - `smallrand` has been benchmarked against the same algorithm from the `rand` crate (`SmallRng`/Xoshiro256++) using `criterion`.
+    - `SmallRng` from `smallrand` has been benchmarked against the `rand` crate (`SmallRng`/Xoshiro256++) using `criterion`.
 On my Apple M1, `smallrand` is equal in performance when generating u64 values, more than twice as fast generating uniformly distributed ranges of u64 values, and approximately 10% faster when filling a slice of bytes with random data. `rand` is 7% faster at generating ranges of f64 values, which could be caused by `rand` using a simpler algorithm that does not use the available dynamic range of the mantissa when the generated value is close to zero.
 * Why would I choose this over `rand`?
     - `rand` is large and difficult to audit.
 Its dependencies (as of version 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
     - Its API encourages you to use thread local RNG instances.
 This creates unnecessary (thread) global state, which is almost always a bad idea.
 Since it is thread local, you also get one RNG per thread in the thread pool if your code is async.
-Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
     - Unlike `rand`, this crate does not require you to import any traits or anything else beyond the RNG you're using.
     - This crate has minimal dependencies and does not intend to change much, so you won't have to update it very often.
     - This crate compiles faster than `rand` due to it smaller size and minimal dependencies.
 * Why would I choose this over `fastrand`?
-    - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as Xoshiro256++.
+    - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as ChaCha12 and Xoshiro256++.

-## The Juniper incident